 - In good academic standing - Completion of the pre-pharmacy program with a cumulative overall GPA of 3.0 or higher. - Completion of all required courses in the pre-pharmacy curriculum plus meeting elective requirements.
-Students entering P1 in 2016 or prior require a minimum of 6 credits of electives by May, preceding P1 entry and students entering P1 in 2017 or later require a minimum of 9 elective credits, at least 6 of which must be liberal arts credits.
-Liberal arts credit requirements may be met by courses in history, civilizations, fine arts, literature, philosophy, religious studies, ethics, foreign language, cultural diversity, performing arts or visual arts. - No un-remediated course failures. - Successful completion of an in-person interview, to take place during the 2nd pre-pharmacy year.
+Students entering P1 require a minimum of 9 elective credits, at least 6 of which must be liberal arts credits.
+Liberal arts credit requirements may be met by courses in history, civilizations, fine arts, literature, philosophy, religious studies, ethics, foreign language, cultural diversity, performing arts or visual arts. - No un-remediated course failures. - Successfully completed the writing proficiency assessment. - Successful completion of an in-person interview, to take place during the 2nd pre-pharmacy year.
 The interview will include a face-to-face conversation with two faculty or staff members of the College.
-Only students who attain a GPA > 2.5 (after three semesters, or after the fall semester of pre-pharmacy year 2) will be invited for interview. - Students progressing into P1 in the fall of 2014 or later are required to attain a PCAT composite score at or above the 20th percentile and PCAT writing score of 3.0 or higher. - Self-reporting of conduct or academic integrity issues and successful completion, at the student's expense, of a criminal background check.
+Only students who attain a GPA > 2.5 (after three semesters, or after the fall semester of prepharmacy year 2) will be invited for interview. - Self-reporting of conduct or academic integrity issues and successful completion, at the student's expense, of a criminal background check.

-Review of Non-Progressing Early Assurance Students by the Pharmacy Admissions and Academic Standards Committee (PAASC)
+Review of Non-Progressing Early Assurance Students by the Pharmacy Admissions Committee (PAASC)

-The academic records of early assurance students not meeting the course, GPA or PCAT score requirements for automatic progression into the P1 year, outlined above, but who have met all of the other criteria are reviewed by the Pharmacy Admissions and Academic Standards Committee (PAASC) in May for consideration to progress into the P1 year of the PharmD program.
+The academic records of early assurance students not meeting the course, GPA or PCAT score requirements for automatic progression into the P1 year, outlined above, but who have met all of the other criteria are reviewed by the Pharmacy Admissions Committee (PAC) in May for consideration to progress into the P1 year of the PharmD program.
 For consideration by the committee, students must have a minimum cumulative GPA of 2.5 or higher.
-Typically students considered will have taken the PCAT exam and completed all required courses in the pre-pharmacy curriculum, but may have an un-remediated course failure.
+Typically, students considered will have taken the PCAT exam and completed all required courses in the prepharmacy curriculum, but may have an un-remediated course failure.